What is Pay As You Throw?

 How much does the City pay for trash removal?

 The bag fee does not cover all of the City’s disposal costs.
-The City spends about $700,000 per year on its solid waste programs, which includes refuse collection, recycling and the landfill.
-Refuse costs make up about 60% ($420k) of that total and are comprised of two primary expenses: the collection contract with Pine Tree Waste and the cost of disposal at PERC.
+Before PAYT, the City spent about $700,000 per year on its solid waste programs, which included refuse collection, recycling and the operation of the Brewer Landfill.
+Refuse costs made up about 60% ($420k) of that total and are comprised of two primary expenses: the collection contract with Pine Tree Waste and the cost of disposal at PERC.
 In 2010, we spent about $170,705 and $230,000, respectively on these costs.
 In 2011, we estimate we will spend about $170,025 and $185,000, respectively.

 Who can I contact to get more information?